History of Melbourne City FC: Formation

-2010s

-2010–11 season
+Early years (2010–2014)

 Heart started its inaugural season against Central Coast Mariners on 5 August 2010, at their home ground AAMI Park, losing 1–0.
 The club's first ever goal was an own goal scored by Ben Kantarovski in the Heart's second league game, a 1–1 draw against Newcastle Jets.
 Melbourne Heart's first win was a 1–0 victory over North Queensland Fury, which came in the fifth round of their first A-League season on 4 September 2010.
 They contested the first ever Melbourne Derby against Melbourne Victory on 8 October 2010, and won 2–1.
 In the middle of their season, they went seven matches without winning (six losses and a draw) and over five hours without scoring a goal.
 This was turned around when they travelled to play Adelaide United and beat them 2–1 in the final five minutes, despite trailing at 1–0 for all of the second half up to that time.
 Heart finished their first season on equal points with Newcastle Jets, but behind on goal difference in eighth position.
 They failed to make it into the top six teams to reach the finals, despite sitting in sixth position for majority of the season.

-2011–12 season

 On 7 July 2011, the club announced it would take part in the inaugural Hawaiian Islands Invitational from 23–25 February 2012.
 The squad was set to be made up of emerging youth players as the tournament overlaps with the 2011–12 A-League season.
 Taking part in the Invitational was Japan's Yokohama, South Korea's Incheon United FC and reigning MLS Cup winners the Colorado Rapids from the United States.
 Melbourne Heart drew against Busan IPark and lost 0–1 against Colorado Rapids.